Tuareg rebellion (2012): Renewed offensives

 On the same day, the MNLA took control of the cities of Ansongo and Bourem in the Gao region, as the army said it was leaving its positions in both cities to support the defence of Gao, which was the headquarters of the Malian Army in the north.
 One administrator in Bourem was reportedly killed by the rebels.
 In the morning of 31 March, rebels entered Gao carrying their Azawad flag.
 The MOJWA also stated that it was part of the forces attacking and occupying Gao.

 Though the Malian Army then used helicopters to respond to the attack, they abandoned their bases around Gao later in the day.
 The MNLA then took control of the city.

 Both MNLA and Ansar Dine flags were reported around the city, leading to conflicting reports of which group was in control.
 The Associated Press reported accounts of a refugee that "signs of disunity" had begun to appear between the MNLA and Ansar Dine, including the removal of MNLA flags from Kidal.
 Of the city's two military camps, the MNLA took control of Camp 1, the Malian Army's former operational centre against the rebellion, while Ansar Dine took control of Camp 2.

 A prison was reportedly opened, while public buildings were said to have been looted by civilians.
 The rebels were also alleged to have looted bank safes, while Ansar Dine had begun imposing Sharia.
 Shops in the city also closed.
 Gao MP Abdou Sidibe said that Gao's residents were not being allowed to leave the city.

 Checkpoints were erected around Timbuktu as rebel forces encircled it with the MNLA saying that it sought to "dislodge Mali's remaining political and military administration" in the region.
-Malian soldiers with southern origins were reported to have started evacuating Timbuktu, while Arab soldiers from the north were left to defend the city.
+Malian soldiers with southern origins were reported to have started leaving Timbuktu, while Arab soldiers from the north were left to defend the city.